The First-Year Teacher’s Cry – “Help! I Need Somebody. HELP!”

 Provide an entry-level teacher with a seasoned, competent, and empathetic mentoring teacher.
 The teacher should assist in providing pragmatic advice, counsel and lesson plan development of core lessons throughout the school year.
 It is also recommended that a monetary stipend be paid to the mentoring teacher for sharing their many years of institutional knowledge.

 Assist a first-year teacher in the mental preparation to deescalate or handle potential disciplinary interactions that are atypical.
 For example, if an incident occurs in the classroom that is unusual, the teacher should be prepared procedurally to seek assistance from either a colleague in an adjacent classroom or a campus administrator.

-Other Actions a Campus Administrator Can Take to Support the Novice Elementary Teacher
+Other Actions a Campus Administrator Takes to Support the Novice Elementary Teacher

 The campus administration should consider providing additional steps to support and heighten the probability of a first-year teacher’s classroom success.
 First, the principal should ‘stock’ the entry-level teacher’s classroom with students without known discipline issues.
 In doing so, the beginning teacher can focus on developing pedagogical skill expertise without becoming overwhelmed with student misconduct.
 Second, the campus administration should be physically present in the novice teacher’s classroom throughout the day for the first month of school to assist the teacher in specific and timely pedagogy tips, classroom support and instructional modeling.
 This level of continual support provides a positive professional relationship between the campus administration and the novice teacher.